simp/pupmod-simp-simp_grafana/README.md

 LDAP configuration
 ------------------

-LDAP authentication is disabled by default, but defaults are pre-seeded for the SIMP OpenLDAP server using the SIMP-standard Hiera keys.
+By default, while on a standard SIMP installation, LDAP authentication is enabled.
+However, installing this module on it's own will disable LDAP authentiaction by default, but defaults are pre-seeded for the SIMP OpenLDAP server using the SIMP-standard Hiera keys.
 To use them, simply enable `simp_options::ldap`.

 ```puppet
 # Manifest